sportomax1/board-game-lab/MATCHUP_SETUP.md

 # Game Matchup Tracker - Firebase Setup Guide

 ## Overview
 This guide will help you set up Firebase Firestore for the Game Matchup Tracker app.
-The app stores matchup results in a Firestore database and uses GitHub secrets to configure Firebase (no Vercel secrets needed).
+The app stores matchup results in a Firestore database and uses **Vercel environment variables** to securely configure Firebase.

+⚠️ **IMPORTANT**: Firebase credentials are NEVER stored in your code or GitHub.
+They are:
+- Stored as Vercel Environment Variables (accessible only to your Vercel deployment)
+- Served via `/api/firebase-config.js` serverless function at runtime
+- Never exposed in HTML, JavaScript, or any committed files

+✅ **Security**: All 6 Firebase values are loaded from Vercel environment variables and injected at runtime.
+No secrets in code!

 ## Step 1: Create Firebase Project